Frogging-Family/linux-tkg/README.md

 #### Anbox usage

-When enabling the anbox support option, the modules are built-in.
+When enabling the anbox support option, the `binder` and `ashmem` modules are built-in.
 You don't have to load them.
 However you'll need to mount binderfs :
 ```
 sudo mkdir /dev/binderfs
 sudo mount -t binder binder /dev/binderfs